lfuentes1/education-ai/README.md

 **Priority #4: *Vagueness Handling***
 - This failure mode occurs because the LLM proceeds with providing a response despite the teacher query being vague or unclear rather than asking for clarfiication.
 Similar to the hallucinated scope failure mode, this failure mode could be reduced by improving the system prompt, which is fast and inexpensive.

-More improvements could be made to improve the education chatbot, especially as it relates to the additional failure modes.
+More could be done to improve the quality of education chatbot, especially as it relates to the additional failure modes.
 As more AI features are discovered from user research, implemented, and used in production, the entire process of analyze-measure-improve is applied to ensure the new features meet quality standards.

 My goal was to provide an overview of the AI education chatbot that I am working on to demonstrate my learnings and new skillset that I have acquired to prepare for an AI Product Manager role.
 I hope this was explained with sufficient detail to get an understanding of the process.